Michael Kim (businessman): Philanthropy

 In 2010, Kim pledged $7.5 million toward the construction of a new dormitory at Haverford College.
-The dorm is named "Kim" in honor of the donor's father.
+The dorm was named "Kim Hall" in honor of his father, Kim Ki Yong.

 In August 2021, Kim pledged KRW30 billion ($27 million) to the Seoul Metropolitan Government to build a public library in Seoul.
 Mayor Oh Se-hoon announced Seoul would honor the gift by naming the library after the donor, The Seoul Public Kim ByungJu Library.
 The gift was reported to represent the first-ever donation by an individual for the construction of a civic institution in Seoul.

-In December 2021, Kim was named to Forbes Asia's Heroes of Philanthropy list.
-In December 2022, he was named to the Forbes Asia's Heroes of Philanthropy list again.

 In September 2022, Kim donated $10 million to the Metropolitan Museum of Art in New York.
-The museum stated they would name a gallery after Kim and his wife, the Michael B. Kim and Kyung Ah Park gallery.
-This would be the first gallery in the museum to be named after a person of Korean descent.
+The museum stated it would name a gallery after Kim and his wife, the Michael B. Kim and Kyung Ah Park Gallery, the first gallery in the museum to be named after a person of Korean descent.

-In April 2024, Haverford announced that Kim was donating $25 million to the college (equal to the largest single gift the school had ever received) to establish an Institute for Ethical Inquiry and Leadership and to fund related faculty positions.
+In April 2024, Kim donated $25 million to Haverford College (equal to the largest single gift the school had ever received) to establish an Institute for Ethical Inquiry and Leadership and to fund related faculty positions.

 Personal life

-Kim is married to Park Kyung-ah, the daughter of the late South Korean Prime Minister Park Tae-joon.
-Her father was founder of POSCO, the largest steel company in South Korea.
+Kim is married to Park Kyung-ah, the daughter of Park Tae-joon, the late South Korean Prime Minister and founder of South Korea's largest steel company, POSCO.
 The couple have two children and live in Seoul.